On regular hypergraphs of high girth

 and if $g=2k$ is even, then

 \end{lemma} \begin{proof} The right-hand side of (\ref{eq:odd}) is the number of vertices in any ball of radius $k$.
-The right-hand side of (\ref{eq:even}) is the number of vertices of distance at most $k-1$ from any fixed edge $e \in H$. \end{proof} The following corollary is immediate. \begin{corollary} Let $H$ be a linear, $r$-uniform, $d$-regular hypergraph with $n$ vertices and girth $g$.
+The right-hand side of (\ref{eq:even}) is the number of vertices of distance at most $k-1$ from any fixed edge $e \in H$. \end{proof} The following corollary is immediate. \begin{corollary} Let $r,d$ and $g$ be integers with $d \geq 2$ and $r,g \geq 3$.
+Let $H$ be an $r$-uniform, $d$-regular hypergraph with $n$ vertices and girth $g$.
 Then